Origin of Watermelon

 Where to find Watermelon in India

 A word of caution: Rosy red watermelon slices beckoning thirsty onlookers may not be au naturale—some sellers have a habit of injecting the fruits with red dye to enhance their appearance.
-Worse yet, the offending dye often used is “Sudan red,” a toxic, category 3 carcinogen banned from use in several countries.
-Determining which fruits have been subjected dying is difficult, but a few tips are as follows: Avoid bright red watermelons and when in doubt, ask the vendor to cut the fruit as a way of examining it before purchasing.
+Worse yet, the offending dye often used is “Sudan red,” a toxic, category 3 carcinogen banned by several countries.
+Determining which fruits have been subjected to dying is difficult, but a few tips are as follows: Avoid bright red watermelons and when in doubt, ask the vendor to cut the fruit as a way of examining it before purchasing.

 |Watermelon sellers of Allahabad|